so0k/ecs-sample/README.md

 aws iam attach-user-policy --user-name sample_app --policy-arn $policy_arn
 ```

-**Note**: CloudFormmation should be considered to automate the above steps.
+**Note**: CloudFormation should be considered to automate the above steps.

 ## Getting to know Docker for Mac